 For 2019, the Southern California CityPASS has experienced some major changes…and I can not say I love what they have done.

-While the older So Called City Pass functioned like other comprehensive attractions passes, the new version is not really a”pass” at all.
+While the older So-Called City Pass functioned as other comprehensive attractions pass, the new version is not really a” pass” at all.
 The new version of the pass works similar to the Orlando City Pass.
 The Southern California City Pass is a ticket reseller.

 Here’s the great news: You can save money at five of the biggest parks of SoCal.
 In actuality, you save the costs you would have paid in the gate over.

 The good thing is that you must purchase individual tickets through the” pass”…which effectively means you won’t save as much.
 Gone are the days of saving $155 per person.
 (Womp, womp.)

 That said, to find the new offer, you ought to purchase tickets with the Southern California CityPASS online prior to going.
 Based upon entering the park, you can either print your tickets, pick them up, or use the QR code.
 I’d go ahead and publish the tickets or use the QR code so that you can avoid as many lines!